 Where is CS taught in Washington?

 OSPI provides an annual report on K-12 CS student engagement (2021).
-Below is an interactive view of this data, showing CS teacher demographics, demographics of students enrolled in CS classes, and CS course offerings.
+Below is an interactive view of our most recent data, showing CS teacher demographics, demographics of students enrolled in CS classes, and CS course offerings.
 You can view data for the entire state, or by district or high school.

 Across the state, the trends are clear:

 Many schools and districts are not offering CS courses at all